 Adding the finishing touches to your kitchen

-Choosing the right worktop material is important; it needs to be durable and practical as well as good-looking.
+A kitchen worktop needs to be durable and practical as well as good-looking.
 Solid wood and granite are the most popular options for period homes, and can beautifully complement each other when used together – for example, a granite island and wood everywhere else.

 A Belfast or butler sink is the classic choice for a period home.
 Reclaimed versions are highly prized, but will need some TLC before they can be fitted to remove stains.
 If you want to make more of a statement, opt for a rustic copper sink.